#Fiji

 Fiji, officially known as the Republic of Fiji, is an island country in Melanesia, a subregion of Oceania in the South Pacific Ocean.
 It lies about 1,100 nautical miles (2,000 kilometers; 1,300 miles) north-northeast of New Zealand.

-Is Fiji island near Hawaii?
+Is Fiji Island near Hawaii?

 Fiji is a tropical island nation located in Oceania in the South Pacific Ocean and comprises an archipelago of more than 332 islands, 110 of which are permanently inhabited.
-Fiji is located about two-thirds of the way from Hawaii to New Zealand, and immediate neighbors include Vanuatu, Tonga, and Samoa.
+Fiji is located about two-thirds of the way from Hawaii to New Zealand, and its immediate neighbors include Vanuatu, Tonga, and Samoa.

 Is Fiji in Asia or Australia?